 Reading young-earth creationist’ literature can be a very confusing experience.
 Because they employ so many ad-hoc explanations to tackle specific problems it is not uncommon to find articles that contradict one another.
 Sometimes those articles are written by the same author (see: The Dangers of Poor Scholarship).

 For example, I’ve read many times that the long neck of a giraffe is so specialized that is must be the product of fiat creation/design.
-However, the Ark Encounter proposes that giraffes are but one species of several that are in the same “kind” of which the other species have shorter necks.
-Thus they propose – and even illustrate – the original members of the giraffe kind as having a shorter necks and the longer necks of the three giraffe species are a post-creation adaptation. (for an extended discussion see: Ken Ham’s Darwinism)
+However, the Ark Encounter proposes that giraffes are but one of many species living and extinct that are in the same “kind.”
+Most of these other species have short necks.
+Thus they propose – and even illustrate – the original members of the giraffe kind as having a shorter necks and propose the longer necks of the three giraffe species are a post-creation adaptation. (for an extended discussion of this problem see: Ken Ham’s Darwinism)

 I saw another example of this yesterday.
 Answers in Genesis posted a tweet to an article about sea otters.
-In this brief popular magazine article the amazing adaptation of sea otters to their life in the sea were lauded.
-It was emphasized how God created sea otters to take care of kelp forests in the sea.
+In this brief popular magazine article the amazing adaptation of sea otters to their life in the sea were praised.
+An emphasis was paced on God’s creation of sea otters to specifically take care of kelp forests in the sea.
 Here are two relevant quotes: